 Items in a First Aid Kit

 While backpacking, you are trying to minimize the amount of luggage.
 In that case, you only carry the basic requirements.
 A standard first aid kit will consist of a lot more items.
-They include athletic tapes, cleansing pads, antiseptics, rubberized bandage, cotton tip swabs, safety pins, thermometer, tongue depressors among others.
+They include athletic tapes, cleansing pads, antiseptics, rubberized bandages, cotton tip swabs, safety pins, thermometers, and tongue depressors among others.

 The 5 Main Aims of First Aid

 First aiders are usually not medical professionals.
 Their job is to make sure that a patient is in a stable condition until the ambulance arrives.
 In case the patient is in a critical condition, the first aider focuses more on preserving life rather than providing care to the patient.